AdaptiveCity/acp_data_strategy/db_testing/README.md

 to be included with the incoming data, and the previous record for that sensor (if it exists) will have that value set as its `acp_ts_end`.
 The new record with have `acp_ts_end` as `NULL`.

-Consequently, the basic `json_db.sh --dbread ...` which reads the database and outputs JSON is coded to only extract the lastest record for each sensor / sensor_type, returned as a json object with the `acp_id` as property names.
-If the entire history is required then the `json_db.sh --dbreadall ...` command can be used and the result will be a json list.
+Consequently, the basic `db_manager.sh --dbread ...` which reads the database and outputs JSON is coded to only extract the lastest record for each sensor / sensor_type, returned as a json object with the `acp_id` as property names.
+If the entire history is required then the `db_manager.sh --dbreadall ...` command can be used and the result will be a json list.

 ## install